entice-repository/wp3-image-synthesis/image-optimizer-service/README.md

 Input JSON object fields

 > {
-> imageURL: 'http://…', # location of the original, un-optimized image
+> imageURL: 'http://ï¿½', # location of the original, un-optimized image
 >
 > imageId: 'ami-00001459',  # image id if it is already in the optimizer's cloud
 >
 > imageContextualizationURL: '', # location of cloud-init file to be used to contextualize
 >
-> imageLogin: ‘root’, # default user with root permissions, contextualized with cloudKeyPair
+> imageLogin: ï¿½rootï¿½, # default user with root permissions, contextualized with cloudKeyPair
 >
 >
 > validatorScript: 'BASE64 encoded text', # test script source in encoded form
 >
-> validatorScriptURL: 'http://…/validator-script.sh', # location of the validation script
+> validatorScriptURL: 'http://ï¿½/validator-script.sh', # location of the validation script
 >
 > validatorImageURL: '', # image of the validator VM
 >